jvillalp/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.maps is a function that is applied to every element on its array and it returns a new array of the same size.
-It is also a faster command with fewer code than .forEach.It can also store the results it outputs, which is why it is given a new array name.
+.map is a function that is applied to every element on its array and it returns a new array of the same size.
+It is also a faster command with fewer code than .forEach.
+It can also store the results it outputs, which is why it is given a new array name.

 .forEach on the other hand can manipulate the original array, however the data is not stored anywhere; it is only being executed as an output of the original results.

 2. What is the difference between a function and a method?

-A function is called by a name and can return data from the objects when called upon.
+A function is called by a name and can return data from the objects when called upon. (if value is primitive (num, string, boolean) it is considered property)

 A method is called by a name that is associated with an object.
 This means that it only only pass data on the object is that being called if we call to it.
-A method is given a "job" is that it only takes in the object that it is asked to.
+A method is given a "job" is that it only takes in the object that it is asked to.(if value is a function, we refer to it as a method of object)

 3. What is closure?

 A closure gives access to an outer function from an inner function.
 Closures are created when a function is created.

+(exp)
+function init() {
+    var name = "Mozilla"; // name is a local variable created by init function displayName() { // displayName() is the inner function, a closure alert (name); // displayName() uses variable declared in the parent function
+    }
+    displayName();
+}

 4. Describe the four rules of the 'this' keyword.

-1. Window/Global Object Binding: The value of 'this" will be called and take in anything that is in its function
+1. Window/Global Object Binding: The value of 'this" is called in the global scope,and will be in the window/console object.

   function sayName(name){
     console.log(this);